-Welcome to Spring Break (originally released as Nightmare Beach)is a really shitty movie.
-The film was obviously shot on no budget.
-The acting, the script, the set pieces, the effects, and the direction are all very low rent and offer nearly no redeeming qualities.
+Welcome to Spring Break (originally released as Nightmare Beach)is a really awful movie.
+The film was clearly shot on no budget.
+The acting, the script, the set pieces, the effects, and the direction are all very low rent and offer no redeeming qualities.
 The film occasionally veers into ‘So Bad it’s Good’ territory but it’s mostly just really, really bad.

 The character development is nonexistent.
-And the characters are all reduced to mere caricatures of ‘80s slasher film stereotypes.
+And the key players are all reduced to mere caricatures of ‘80s slasher film stereotypes.
 That is largely based on the weakness of the script but can also be attributed to very poor performances from almost every cast member.
 The only performer in the film that offers anything of value is John Saxon (A Nightmare on Elm Street).
-It’s a mystery why Saxon took the role in the first place but regardless of his motivation for taking the part, he is one of the only things about the film that doesn’t suck.
+It’s a mystery why Saxon took the role in the first place but regardless of his motivations, he is one of the only things about the film that isn’t terrible.
 Other than Saxon, the film’s cast is made up of a bunch of no-name actors, most of whom didn’t go on to do anything to speak of after this atrocity.

-The film’s soundtrack is also quite bad.
+The film’s soundtrack is even bad.
 The track that plays along with the opening credits is vaguely reminiscent of Debbie Gibson, only worse.
-And the rest of the songs that play during Welcome to Spring Break are equally bad or worse.
+And the rest of the songs that play during Welcome to Spring Break are as bad or worse than the opening track.

-The effects are poor as well.
-Some low-budget ‘80s slasher films are able to get by on body count and gore.
+The effects are (not surprisingly) also poor.
+Some low-budget ‘80s slasher films were able to get by on body count and gore.
 But that is not the case with Welcome to Spring Break.
-The gore is too tame to outweigh the film’s numerous shortcomings.
+The gore is too tame to outweigh the picture’s numerous shortcomings.
 And the body count isn’t nearly high enough to make the viewer forget what an utter load of crap they are subjecting themselves to.

 If you have made it this far without seeing Welcome to Spring Break, consider yourself lucky.
-It is a poorly put together slasher effort with bad acting, a generic soundtrack, an uninspired script, and nearly no redeeming qualities.
-If your curiosity gets the better of you and you want to check the film out, it is available on DVD from LionsGate with the awesome special feature that is the full screen version of the film.
+It is a poorly put together slasher effort with bad acting, a generic soundtrack, an uninspired script, and nearly nothing of value.
+If your curiosity gets the better of you and you want to check it out, the flick received a DVD from LionsGate a few years back.
+Said release contains the awesome special feature that is ‘full screen version of the film’.

 Director(s): Umberto Lenzi